 Any consumption of cannabis that is not used with medical justification from a registered physician.

-Smoking or ingesting marijuana with the intention of achieving a ‘high’ or ‘stoned’ feeling.
+Smoking or ingesting marijuana, that is edible marijuana, with the intention of achieving a ‘high’ or ‘stoned’ feeling.

 While some may consider their recreational use of marijuana to have medical side effects or benefits, medical justification for cannabis use within Canada must come from a physician.